Installing OpenAPS on your rig¶

 Old settings refresh Could not parse autotune_data

-Autotune only runs at 12:05am every evening.
-So, unless you’re building your rig at midnight, you’ll probably have to wait overnight for that error message to clear out.
-Not a big deal.
+Autotune only runs at 4:05am every morning.
+So if autotune has not yet run, you must wait for that error message to clear out, or run it manually.
 You can still loop while that message is showing.
-Additionally, you’ll have to wait until Autotune runs before SMBs can be enacted (SMBs won’t enact unless an Autotune directory exists).
+Additionally, you’ll have to wait until autotune runs before SMBs can be enacted.
+(SMBs won’t enact unless an Autotune directory exists.)

 And then you may have an issue about the time on your pump not matching your rig’s time: